Shylight is represented by PACE Gallery

 Certain types of flowers close at night, for self-defence and to conserve their resources.
 This highly evolved natural mechanism is called ‘nyctinasty’ and inspired Studio Drift to create Shylight; a light sculpture that unfolds and retreats in a fascinating choreography, mirroring that of real flowers.

 Most man-made objects have a static form, while everything natural in this world including people, are subject to constant metamorphosis and adaptation to their surroundings.
 Shylight is the result of the question how an inanimate object can mimic those changes that express character and emotions?

 After a research period of five years, Studio Drift found the final form to express their idea.
-It is a lamp that looks alive because of unpredictable, natural-looking movements: it descends to blossom in all its glorious beauty, to subsequently close and retreat upwards again.
-The Shylight is created out of many layers of silk, which cause it to move with the grace of a dancer.
-The movement of the lights can be controlled by an iPhone or iPad, opening up a range of possibilities such as a choreography to music.
-The fact that people react in a spontaneous and emotional way to these performative sculptures shows how the philosophy of Studio Drift functions exactly as it was meant.
+Shylight has become an object that feels alive because of unpredictable, natural-looking movements: it descends to blossom in all its glorious beauty, to subsequently close and retreat upward again.
+Shylight is created out of many layers of silk, which cause it to move with the grace of a dancer.
+The movement of the lights can be controlled to the millimeter to create a subtle choreography.